gangchill/nip-convnet/README.md

 What do we have so far?
 *  simple fully-connected autoencoder (unclear whether it needs regularization)
 *  generic convolutional autoencoder (deeper architectures with max-pooling possible) however, the reconstruction currently doesn't work for deeper structures (see issues)
+*  generic convolutional neural network that uses convolutional and max-pooling layers for feature extraction and dense layers for classification

 next steps:
 * test the convolutional autoencoder class for deeper structures